fibleep/c-arduino-fun/MorseCode/README.md

 -- the space between different letters is three seconds -- the space between different words is seven seconds

-i decided to use switch case and i regret it very much

 there's a for loop which iterates through the string and depending on the letter, it flashes with different patterns of dots and dashes.